tozny/js-sdk/README.md

   try {
     // This could be a record ID, or a file Record object const file = await client.getFile(fileId)
-    // Once you have a file object, you can do various things
+    // Once you have a File object, you can do various things
-    // depending on your program's needs.
+    // depending on the needs of your program.
 Normally a helper is
-    // used read the file instead of calling read directly.
+    // used read the file instead of calling `.read()` directly.
-    // See platform notes for helper documentation. const handle = await file.read() // Platform specific return.
+    // See platform notes for available helpers in each platform. const handle = await file.read() // Platform specific return.
   } catch(e) {
     console.error(e)